Last updated: 2026-05-22

 Torah / Talmudic References

-• If cursing is an anger issue, address the root cause.
+- If cursing is an anger issue, address the root cause.
 Counseling helps.
-Call 988 if anger feels uncontrollable.
+If anger feels uncontrollable, please contact a mental health professional in your area.

 You Know the Truth.
 What You Do Next Matters Forever.